 The correct execution of a brake emissions test requires the test facility to conduct and document the following steps:

-(a) Ensure the test system meets the requirements defined in paragraph 7. regarding the system layout, cooling airflow, temperature, and humidity control, brake dynamometer capabilities, brake enclosure design, sampling tunnel design, and sampling plane design;
+(a) Ensure the test system meets the requirements defined in paragraph 7. regarding the system layout, cooling airflow, temperature and humidity control, brake dynamometer capabilities, brake enclosure design, sampling tunnel design, and sampling plane design;

 (b) Meet all requirements defined in paragraph 8. for test preparation involving the calculation and application of the correct input parameters, test setup, measurement of brake temperature, and brake positioning in the enclosure;